 No, you’re not going nuts — your toenails really do grow much more slowly than your fingernails.
 According to a study performed at the University of North Carolina, fingernails, on average, grow 3.47 millimeters a month.
-Toenails, on the other hand (or rather, foot), grow only 1.62 millimeters per month.
-Why fingernails are a speedier bunch, however, remains a mystery.
+Toenails, on the other hand (or foot, rather), grow only 1.62 millimeters per month.
+Why fingernails are a speedier bunch, however, remains something of a mystery.

 The second theory suggests that the rate of nail growth corresponds directly with the amount of blood flowing through the digit.
 Since your hands are closer to the heart than your feet are, more blood is flowing through your fingers than through your toes.
 Thus, longer fingernails.
 These theorists also point out that nails in general grow slower in cold weather, when blood flow would be restricted.